przemek-nowicki/multi-page-app-with-react/README.md

 # Multi Page App With React

 A lightweight, flexible webpack setup with React for multi page application development. <br />
-It uses preconfiguration based on the corresponding file names to generate static pages.
+It uses preconfiguration based on the corresponding file names to generate static pages.<br />

+A write up of this setup can be found on this [Medium post](https://itnext.io/building-multi-page-application-with-react-f5a338489694).

-Here's a code sample to illustrate this concept for an example static page with some React componenets:
+Here's a code sample to illustrate this concept for an example static page with few React componenets:
 ![picture alt](http://assets.miwu.pl/mpa-with-react-example.png "MPA with React example")

 ## Quick Start